MAIF/daikoku/manual/src/main/paradox/tenantusage/5-translations.md

 Your apikey for api My First API and plan My first plan have been updated.
 ```

-Each translation has one field for the french translation and another for the english translation.
+Each translation has one field by language.
 Once a translation is overloaded, a reset button will appear to retrieve the original translation.

 ### Mail template

 All sent mails are composed of the subject of the mail as body, incorporate in a template.
-This template can be change and translate in the two supported langauges.
+This template can be change and translate in the supported langauges.

 When you want to change one of these fields, we have to include one `required variable` which is the `email` variable.
 That variable are replaced by Daikoku, depending on the subject of the email.